Gauged Floer theory of toric moment fibers: Quasimap algebra for a Lagrangian

 \section{Quasimap \ainfty algebra for a Lagrangian}

 In order to understand the structure of the Floer cohomology groups defined in the previous section, it is helpful to understand how they arise via \ainfty algebras and bimodules.
-This will take the next several sections; in this section we use a standard trick which combines Morse theory and Floer cohomology via {\em treed disks}, and which in particular gives a unital \ainfty algebra associated to a Lagrangian without using Kuranishi structures if every holomorphic disk is regular.
+This will take the next several sections; in this section we use a standard trick which combines Morse theory and Floer cohomology via {\em treed disks}, and which in particular gives an \ainfty algebra associated to a Lagrangian without using Kuranishi structures if every stable holomorphic disk is regular and positive Maslov index.
 While this is well-known (see for example Seidel \cite{seidel:genustwo}) there is unfortunately no complete writeup in the literature, and the version we need replaces disks in the quotient with quasidisks.
 We begin with some generalities about \ainfty algebra.